kateliev/TypeRig/README.md

 **TypeRig** is a Python library aimed at simplifying the current FontLab API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.
 As TypeRig (TR) is under rapid development in the last couple of years, please do update frequently.

 ### Important note
-If you are experiencing any trouble running your scripts after April 2021 please refer to our [latest Py2.7 release](https://github.com/kateliev/TypeRig/releases/tag/v1.5.0-py27).
-It is a snapshot before switching the TR core to Py3+ and refactoring most scripts to be both Py2.7 and Py3+ compatible.
+If you are experiencing any trouble running your scripts after February 2022 please refer to our [latest Py2.7 release](https://github.com/kateliev/TypeRig/releases/tag/v1.9.0-Py2.7).
+It is a snapshot of TR that is both Py2.7 and Py3.10 compatible.

 ## Documentation
 Please refer to the following [work in progress document](https://kateliev.github.io/TypeRig/Docs/).